Tips and tricks : Thailand

 - Pran Buri forest park, campsite.

 Probably the best place to sleep around Hua Hin.
 Lovely and quiet place along the sea, far from this horrible city.
 You'll maybe have to pay a small fee, I didn't back in the day.
 Was there early afternoon tho, nobody came or say anything.
 You can even have a patch of concrete under a roof with electricity.
-A must.
+A must. - Bird nest, Mae Sot.
+Lovely hostel in this cool town.
+Owners are super cool and the mom is a legend.
+Cosy and clean dorm.
+Bike safe overnight.

 Well, let say it's pretty easy anyway to find a patch to pitch the tent.
 Thai people are incredibly lovely, and on top of that they don't care seeing you sleeping next to their houses, and they understand the concept of camping.
 When cycling the coastal road, it's pretty easy to find out as well.
 Always a solution, and most of the time you can be close to the sea, if not directly on the beach.
 Writing this now from Auckland, I can say that sleeping in Thailand was fun and most of the time a beautiful moment.